“Hey, Dave. Dave! Tell Cindy that joke you told us at lunch.”

 Sissy followed him, lockstep, to the bathroom.
 She kept him company as he brushed his teeth and pulled out what he needed to get ready in the morning.

-The window was cracked, and the summer night was ideal.
+The window was open a crack, and the summer night was ideal.
 Dave walked around his bed and pulled the sheet back from under the pillow.
-He looked down at the nightstand.
-She never got less beautiful.
-And his kids, never less precious.
-He picked up the picture frame.
+He looked down at the nightstand and picked up the picture frame.
+She was never less beautiful.
+And his kids were never less precious.

 “Eight years and twenty-seven days.”